Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: The POLLUX Generative Benchmark

 \subsection{The Benchmark Composition}

-Generative tasks and criteria taxonomies are both organized in block hierarchical structures, the components of which exhibit internal and external autonomy, that is, the building blocks of either of taxonomies are self-contained and their definitions do not depend on neither the neighboring components, nor the components of other taxonomy.
-Importantly, both taxonomies share the same set of attributes that characterize their structure, precisely, a functional style and a task name.
-These two factors allow establishing correspondence between the tasks and criteria.
-Thus, given the task $t$ and instruction's functional style $s$, it is possible to assemble a set of Task- and Domain-specific criteria that correspond to $t$ and $s$ accordingly.
-Note that Critical, Subjective, and General criteria are applicable to any text, hence they are eligible for every $t$ and $s$.
-The correspondence is illustrated in Figure~\ref{fig:task2criteria}.

-\textbf{Creating instructions} Upon the completion of the generative tasks taxonomy, the expert panels commenced populating the taxonomy with instructions.
-By instructions, we mean specifically the formulation of a task itself and accompanying context, if any, see Appendix~\ref{sec:app_examples} for the examples of instructions.

-A critical methodological consideration in POLLUX design was ensuring the utilization of unique texts to prevent potential contamination of evaluation results due to data leakage~\cite{deng-etal-2024-investigating}.
-Each expert panel wrote 50 (10/15/25 for easy/medium/hard complexity levels, respectively)\footnote{STEM and three of the programming code-related tasks have 125 instructions as of 25 instructions per discipline or language accordingly.
-STEM instructions and code-related problems are split into 12/13 and 8/9/8 for high school/university and easy/medium/hard levels of complexity.} instructions for each of the 35 major task groups, see Figure~\ref{fig:tasks} for the distribution of panels across these groups and Table~\ref{tab:profiles-instructions-creators} in Appendix~\ref{sec:survey_annotation} for the profiles of experts in panels.
-Panel experts were not permitted to use texts from the internet or consult printed or digitized sources (see the instruction in Section~\ref{subsubsec:app_samples}).
-All 2,100 texts in POLLUX including those with more than 7,000 characters (1.6\% of all instructions) were written completely from scratch.
+\textbf{Creating instructions} A critical methodological consideration in POLLUX design was ensuring the utilization of unique texts to prevent potential contamination of evaluation results due to data leakage~\cite{deng-etal-2024-investigating}.
+Expert panels wrote 50 instructions (10/15/25 for easy/medium/hard complexity levels, respectively) for each task category.
+STEM and three of the programming code-related tasks have 125 instructions, with 25 instructions per discipline or language, respectively.
+STEM instructions and code-related problems are categorized into 12/13 and 8/9/8 levels of complexity for high school/university and easy/medium/hard levels of difficulty.
+Panel experts were not permitted to use texts from the internet or consult printed or digitized sources.
+All 2,115 texts in POLLUX, including those with more than 7,000 characters (1.6\% of all instructions), were written completely from scratch.
 The originality of instructions was further verified by panel supervisors.

-Another cornerstone of POLLUX is its strong emphasis on the Russian language.
-Panel experts were required to write texts that contain stylistic devices where appropriate.
-Each instruction in POLLUX benchmark is additionally annotated for the types of stylistic devices it encompasses.
-104 instructions (4.9\% of total), which embody at least one literary device, amounts for 416 stylistic devices in dataset with three most common being epithets (63), metaphors (43), and personification (21).
-We provide the full list of stylistic devices in Appendix~\ref{sec:app_lang_peculiarities}, see Figure~\ref{fig:pecularities}.

-Additionally, experts provided 30 instructions (1.4\% of total) that are supposed to elicit undesirable behavior in LLMs (violence, harm, etc.).
-These instructions were annotated with a special Ethics flag and required assessment according to the Safety criterion.